Man, teen slain at Mexico toy market amid Kings’ festivities

 The 18- and 44-year-old suspects attempted to melt into the crowd but were identified and detained.

-The male victim died at the scene and the teen died at a hospital.
+The adult male died at the scene and the teen died at a hospital.

 Mexican celebrations of the Jan.
-6 religious holiday of Epiphany, commemorating the baptism of Jesus Christ, begin on the previous night.
+6 religious holiday of Epiphany, commemorating the visit of the three wise men to the baby Jesus , begin the previous night.
 They are highlighted by presents for kids and the eating of the circular “rosca de reyes,” or “kings’ cake.”